TeamCatamaran/firebase-rest-api/README.md

 This project is a boilerplate of the `functions` folder for the API endpoints.

 The `postman_collection.json` file is a postman collection that has example calls that you can run.
-It is available for import here: https://raw.githubusercontent.com/phess101/firebase-rest-api/main/postman_collection.json
+It is available for import here: https://raw.githubusercontent.com/TeamCatamaran/firebase-rest-api/main/postman_collection.json
 - Folder `localhost` are calls when running the functions locally
 - Folder `deployed` are calls when running the functions deployed.
 - Collection uses the following environment variables for local testing: `project-id`, `project-region`, `item-id`.
 Production environment will need a valid authorization bearer token that can be generated from the [firebase SDK](https://firebase.google.com/docs/auth).
 Please review the Postman documentation for more info on [how to set this up here](https://blog.getpostman.com/2014/02/20/using-variables-inside-postman-and-collection-runner/).

-## Getting Started

 ## Setup
 - Refer to [Get started: write, test, and deploy your first functions](https://firebase.google.com/docs/functions/get-started) to configure the firebase CLI